code-and-effect/effective_datatables/README.md

 end
 ```

-### The collection
+## The collection

-A single method "collection" must be defined that returns the base ActiveRecord collection.
+A required method "collection" must be defined that returns the base ActiveRecord collection.

 It can be as simple or as complex as you'd like: